Art by 2019 Mentee, Jason Slater

-- The competition is open to all SCBWI members who are Illinois residents.
+The competition is free and open to all SCBWI members who are Illinois residents.

-- You cannot be a PAL illustrator in picture books.
-(PAL stands for “Published and Listed.”
-These are books published by traditional publishing houses that do not charge money to author or illustrators.)
+- You cannot be a PAL (Published and Listed) illustrator in picture books.
 The intent of this mentorship is to give a boost to those who are on the verge of publication.

 - You may be a PAL illustrator who is published in chapter books or graphic novels.

 - You may be a PAL author who is also an illustrator.